Nicholas van Hoorn: As a pirate

 At end of 1682, the Saint Nicholas, commanded by Nicolas Van Hoorn, arrived in the Caribbean Sea.
-This vessel, armed (in part) by the commander of Dover Castle, had left England the previous year, intending to trade with the Spaniards in Cadiz then in America.
+This vessel, armed (in part) by the commander of Dover Castle, had left England the previous year, intending to trade with the Spaniards in Cádiz then in America.
 Nicolas Porcio, who was one of the holders of Asiento de Negros - a royal licence granting monopoly over the draft of the slaves for the Spanish colonies - had apparently promised to obtain for Van Hoorn the permission to sell him Africans in Spanish America.
 Said promise could not be fulfilled and Van Hoorn sought alternate employ.

 Van Hoorn was then transformed into a true pirate.
 He plundered the coast of Western Africa expecting to be supplied with slaves, as the depositions of four of his men reveal.
 These depositions, taken in front of Reginald Wilson, the naval officer of Port Royal, were transmitted by the governor of Jamaica, Sir Thomas Lynch, to the secretary of the committee for the Trade and the Plantations, William Blathwayt, with his letter of 4 March 1683.

 Indeed, before the arrival of Van Hoorn in America, the English colonial authorities had been informed of his piracies in Africa, and - more seriously - the fact that the Saint Nicholas had openly broken with its British ship-owners to act on Van Hoorn's own account.
 Thus, cruising against the forbans of the Antilles on order of the Governor Lynch, Jamaican captain George Johnson fell on Van Hoorn, in December 1682, but could not demand any account nor explanation.
 The president of the Royal Audience of Santo Domingo indeed prohibited Johnson from any contact with Van Hoorn.
-The reason was simple: the president retained the Saint Nicholas, for a flight made from Cadiz by his captain, for whom what remained in African slaves was confiscated.
-All this made Van Hoorn determined to gain the French part of the Hispaniola Island, to take a commission from its governor Pouançey and to assemble the famous forwarding of Vera Cruz.
+The reason was simple: the president retained the Saint Nicholas, for a flight made from Cádiz by his captain, for whom what remained in African slaves was confiscated.
+All this made Van Hoorn determined to gain the French part of the Hispaniola Island, to take a commission from its governor Pouançey and to assemble the famous forwarding of Veracruz.

 Van Hoorn was engaged with Laurens de Graaf and Michel de Grammont in the capture of Veracruz in 1683.
 After the sacking of Veracruz, the two retreated to Isla de Sacrificios with prisoners where they planned to wait for ransom payments.
 Impatient that payments did not arrive immediately, Van Hoorn ordered the execution of a dozen prisoners and had their heads sent to Veracruz as a warning.
 De Graaf was furious; the two argued and then fought a duel.
 Van Hoorn received a minor wound and was returned to his ship in shackles.
 The wound soon turned gangrenous and Van Hoorn died shortly thereafter.
+Despite Van Hoorn's death, the pirate crews of 1683 completed the mass kidnapping of the Afro-Veracruzan population.
+Over 1,400 women, children and men of African descent were taken from Veracruz and sold into slavery in Saint-Domingue (Haiti), Jamaica, and Carolina during the summer of 1683.